-Due to the compact nature of the boiler the heat stored within the castings at the point of shutdown of the burner must be dissipated into the water circuit in order to avoid the overheat thermostat tripping.
-In order to allow pump operation after burner shutdown the boiler control box incorporates a pump overrun facility which operates when the boiler switches off and until the flow temperature is below 75 $^{\circ}\text{C}$ and in order to make use of this the pump must be wired to the appropriate terminal L ${2}$ (pump) in the boiler control box
+Due to the compact nature of the boiler, the heat stored within the castings at the point of shutdown of the burner must be dissipated into the water circuit, in order to avoid the overheat thermostat tripping.
+To allow pump operation after burner shutdown, the boiler control box incorporates a pump overrun facility which operates when the boiler switches off and until the flow temperature is below

+75°C - in order to make use of this the pump must be wired to the appropriate terminal L_a (pump) in the boiler control box.

 - The minimum flow rate as given in Table 5 must be maintained whenever the boiler is firing and during the pump overrun period. - 2.
-During the period of pump overrun there must be an open circuit of adequate water volume and or load.
+During the period of pump overrun there must be an open circuit of adequate water volume and/or load.
 The minimum size of this circuit is given by the use of Graph 1.